 Microblading scabbing is a part of the healing process and it is completely normal.
 It can be emotionally exhausting, but you must be patient.

-It is a waiting game and does not require any special care.
+It is a waiting game and it requires some discipline.
 In the end, you will realize that it was a small price to pay for perfect eyebrows.